Outreach

 Kulshan Chorus rehearses and performs on the ancestral lands of the Coast Salish peoples, including the Lummi and Nooksack nations.

-For the chorus, reaching out to the community takes many forms, from celebrations to peace marches, fundraisers, and raising awareness.
-In the spring of 2023, we partnered with Northwest Youth Services to bring awareness to their programs for LGBTQ+ youth during our presentation of “Considering Matthew Shepard.”
-In spring of 2018, a portion of the “Breaking Silence concert proceeds were dedicated to Domestic Violence and Sexual Assault Services and Whatcom Dispute Resolution Center.
+For the chorus, reaching out to the community takes many forms, from celebrations to fundraisers, concerts for special populations, and raising awareness.
+Our “Music to Go” program in 2024 brought concerts to senior communities in Bellingham.
+In 2023, we partnered with Northwest Youth Services to bring awareness to their programs for LGBTQ+ youth during our presentation of “Considering Matthew Shepard.”
+In 2018, a portion of the “Breaking Silence concert proceeds were dedicated to Domestic Violence and Sexual Assault Services and Whatcom Dispute Resolution Center.
 It is the intent of the chorus to give back to the community, and support it through music and the celebration of the common bonds of humanity.

 2008 Peace & Justice Celebration